 One of the first great city universities established in England, the University of Leeds is one of the largest universities in Great Britain today.
 It has become a renowned center of learning and research, and its library is one of the major academic libraries in England with more than 2.5 million volumes.

 This institution offers a large selection of courses, with strengths in engineering, business, chemistry, biology, English, math, medieval studies, psychology, physics, and religious studies.
 Use the Leeds course catalog to find more information about specific courses.
 Please note: Only courses marked "ISA" (Incoming Study Abroad) are available for exchange students.
 Study abroad and exchange students may not take any medical or dentistry courses; also, visiting students may face restrictions on taking courses in communications, creative writing, dance, drama/theatre studies, design, music, or any studio-based art course.

 You will receive credit for all academic courses taken at this institution, and all of your grades from abroad will count toward your Penn State cumulative GPA.
 You may not take any courses overseas on a Pass/Fail basis.
 Students may not fulfill GHA (General Health and Activity) general education requirements abroad.

 To see what kind of credit students in past semesters have received for courses taken on this program, visit the Leeds Course Equivalency List*.
 Keep in mind you will need to complete the course equivalency process once you have been accepted to your program and after you have completed your registration abroad.
-To obtain specific instructions on this process visit our Course Equivalencies page.
-To learn how the courses on this program can work into your individual degree audit, meet with your academic adviser.
+To obtain specific instructions on this process visit our Course Equivalencies webpage.

 Housing and Meals